Hellenization: Phrygia

 The latest dateable coins found at the Phrygian capital of Gordion are from the 2nd century BC.
 Finds from the abandoned Hellenistic era settlement include imported and locally produced imitation Greek-style terracotta figurines and ceramics.
 Inscriptions show that some of the inhabitants had Greek names, while others had Anatolian or possibly Celtic names.

 Many Phrygian cult objects were Hellenized during the Hellenistic period, but worship of traditional deities like the Phrygian mother goddess persisted.
 Greek cults attested to include Hermes, Kybele, the Muses and Tyche.

 Syria

-Greek art and culture reached Phoenicia by way of commerce before any Greek cities were founded in Syria. but Hellenization of Syrians was not widespread until it became a Roman province.
-Under Roman rule in the 1st century BC there is evidence of Hellenistic style funerary architecture, decorative elements, mythological references, and inscriptions.
-However, there is a lack of evidence from Hellenistic Syria; concerning this, most scholars view it as a case of "absence of evidence is not evidence of absence".
+Greek art and culture reached Phoenicia by way of commerce before any Greek cities were founded in Syria, but the Hellenization of Syrians was not widespread until it became a Roman province.
+Under Roman rule in the 1st century BC, there is evidence of Hellenistic style funerary architecture, decorative elements, mythological references, and inscriptions.
+However, there is a lack of evidence from Hellenistic Syria; concerning this, most scholars view it as the case that the "absence of evidence is not evidence of absence".